HashimThePassionate/Python-Deep-Dive/02_object_oriented_programming/14_defining_our_own_type/08_subtyping/readme.md

 # 🛠️ **Inheritance in Python** 🐍✨

 Inheritance is a cornerstone of **Object-Oriented Programming (OOP)**, enabling developers to create new classes based on existing ones.
 This promotes **code reuse**, **hierarchical relationships**, and **extensibility**.
-In this comprehensive guide, we'll explore inheritance in Python thoroughly, using a **Restaurant Management Application** as our primary example.
-We'll cover key concepts, provide complete code examples, discuss best practices, and delve into potential pitfalls to ensure you have a solid understanding of how to effectively implement inheritance in your projects.
+In this comprehensive guide, we'll explore inheritance in Python thoroughly, using a **Zoo Management System** as our primary example.
+We'll cover key concepts, provide simple code examples, discuss best practices, and delve into potential pitfalls to ensure you have a solid understanding of how to effectively implement inheritance in your projects.

 ## 📚 **Table of Contents**